groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-docs/content/rewriter/getting-started/quickstart/_index.md

 {
     "status": "ok",
     "message": "Text rewrited successfully",
-    "result": "Our shop will be closed next week"
+    "result": ["Our store closes next week", "Next week our shop will be closed"] }
-}
 ```